prodo-dev/plz/README.md

 ### Pytorch

-In the directory `plz/examples/pytorch` there's a full-fledged example that shows how to do the classical training for character recognition using LeNets, using a subset of the well-known MNIST dataset.
-There's a simple example using only python, described in the section below.
+In the directory `plz/examples/pytorch` there's a full-fledged example for the task of digit recognition using the classic approach of LeNets and a subset of the well-known MNIST dataset.
+There's also a simple example using only python, described in the section below.

 Anything related to `plz` is in `main.py`.
 In fact the most relevant lines